 I didn’t coat it in sugar to make it taste better, or cover it in glitter to make it look pretty; because it isn’t.
 It is scary and nothing I can say or do will change that, even if I did embrace a more contemporary strategy to teach them.
 I just want my kids to be safe and know what to do if they’re not.

 Even if my own strategies are used against me when at war with my 3-year-old.
 Have you ever tried explaining to the grocery store staff you are in fact your child’s real parent?
 Well, I have.

 My child strained to escape my hold whilst yelling, ‘You’re not my mum’ in the middle of Aldi.
 Well played my son, well played.
 Ultimately though, I was proud.
 He knew the power he had to defend his basic human right (to a lollipop) and he wasn’t afraid to say so.
 And that’s literally all I wanted.

-My children to be intelligent enough to recognise danger and brave enough to voice it.
+My children are intelligent enough to recognise danger and brave enough to voice it.

-So, if scaring my children into being aware of their own safety makes me outdated, archaic and old school.
+So, if I scare my kids into being aware of their own safety makes me outdated, archaic and old school.
 But, I have kids who don’t accept lollies from strangers, stay away from white vans and know how to kick someone where it hurts if they feel scared.. then I’m not even sorry.

 What are your thoughts?
 Do you scare your kids to not talk to strangers?